isplab-unil/KGPMeter/README.md

 python app.py -r
 ```

-You can now browse to `http://localhost:5000/app/` to see the embedable app.
-The proper URL to use for integration would be `http://localhost:5000/`.
+You can now browse to http://localhost:5000/app/ to see the embedable app.
+The proper URL to use for a website integration would here be http://localhost:5000/.

 ### 3. Use the KGPMeter python API